 When Ji Kangzi sent him some medicine, Confucius bowed as he accepted the gift but said: “Since I don’t know what this substance is, I dare not taste it.”

-When the stables burned, Confucius left court and asked: “Was anyone hurt?”
-He did not ask about the horses.
+When the stables caught fire, Confucius returned from court and asked: “Was anyone hurt?”
+He didn’t ask about the horses.

 When his ruler sent him a gift of pre-cooked food, he straightened his mat and was the first person to taste it.
-When his ruler sent him a present of raw meat, he cooked it and offered it to the spirits of his ancestors.
-When his ruler gave him a live animal, he reared it.
+When his ruler sent him a present of raw meat, he cooked it and made an offering to his ancestors.
+When his ruler gave him a livestock, he reared it.
 When dining with his ruler, he was the first one to taste the food after the ruler had performed the sacrificial offering.

 When he fell ill and his ruler came to visit him, he had himself laid with his head facing the east and his body covered by his court dress with a sash laid across it.